 Those first three years of marriage were turbulent, more so than the usual early marriage adjustments.
 Our first Christmas in 1980 came right on the heels of losing our daughter a mere twenty-four hours after her full-term birth.
 I won’t go into the details of those troubling first years, but I will say that the past thirty-three years (I’m writing this blog in January 2013) have deadened the pain and the Lord has blessed us with five grown boys and a brand new daughter.

 I rationalized to those who might listen that my Christmas tree cutting was all about “free” Christmas trees.
-Well, not exactly free as there was the $5 per tree permit charged by the Bureau of Land Management (BLM).
-Then there was the cost of gasoline, which back then was about a $1.30/gal. (gas prices doubled from $0.60 to a $1.20 within two years after graduating from college thanks to the Iranian Revolution that led to the 1979 oil crisis).
+Well, not exactly free as there was the $5 per tree permit fee charged by the Bureau of Land Management (BLM).
+Then there was the cost of gasoline, which back then was about a $1.30 per gallon (gas prices doubled from $0.60 to a $1.20 within two years after graduating from college thanks to the Iranian Revolution that led to the 1979 oil crisis).
 In constant dollars the $1.30 is about $2.60 today.
-Let’s assume my little Toyota 4×4 pickup truck achieved twenty miles per gallon, so in today’s dollars the round trip fuel cost was about $47.
+If we assume my little Toyota 4×4 pickup truck achieved twenty miles per gallon, in today’s dollars the round-trip fuel cost was about $47.
 Not that great of a deal.

 The first two years were family trips.
-We invited our neighbors’ daughter, Shawntel, to join us, and my friend Mario accompanied us with his wife, Lindsay, and their two children, Lucas and Verity.
+We invited Shawntel, our neighbors’ daughter, to join us as well as my friend Mario who drove up with his wife Lindsay and their children Lucas and Verity.
 These adventures included pleasant picnics that followed the tree cutting, and so I was able to cast a fly for a few moments in the creek that flowed beside the park’s original wilderness camping area.
-Not sure if my wife enjoyed the adventures as much as I, but I can honestly say that I looked forward to them each year.
+I do not think my wife enjoyed the adventures as much as I did, but I can honestly say that I looked forward to them each year.

 Our oldest son, Nick, was born in the summer of 1982.
-When the winter of 1982 rolled around there was no one who was willing or able to accompany me on that year’s tree cutting trip.
+When the winter of 1982 rolled around no one was willing or able to accompany me on that year’s tree cutting trip.
 That was alright with me because I projected more time to fish without the family picnic.
 I’m sure I fantasized that December 1982 would be the fishing trip I always hoped it could be.
-I had tree orders from my mom, Estelle, and my boss, Jim.
+I had tree orders from my mom Estelle, and my boss Jim.
 My plan was to leave early, cut the trees quickly, and then head to the creek for a few hours of fishing.

 Luckily another Christmas tree hunter happened by, and using my tow rope we were able to pull my truck back onto all fours.
 Glad to be alive and that the truck wasn’t too badly damaged, I set upon the task of changing the right front tire with the spare.
 That’s when I learned my next lesson: always check the air pressure of your spare tire when traveling in the back country (good advice before trips of all kind).
 I didn’t get more than a couple hundred feet when the under inflated spare tire came off its bead as well.
 That was when I knew for certain that I was not going to fish Beaver Dam Creek that day.

 It cost about $1,000 to repair the dents in the truck, although my deductible was probably around $250 at the time.
-So, net out of pocket the final tally was about $102 for each tree.
+So, net out of pocket the final tally was about $114 for each tree (permits, gas, mechanic fees, and body shop deductible).
 Needless to say, that was my last Christmas tree cutting adventure.

 So, what lessons did I learn from all this?
 Well, it’s best not to avoid discussing family issues by running off on trips; resolving them through open and loving communication is best (and if I go fishing afterwords there’ll be much less guilt involved).
 Second, it’s not always a good idea to combine fishing with other tasks; one will always distract from the other.
 I also confirmed that snow is slippery; I need to slow down.
 Finally, looking back on all the events during my first years of marriage, I know that God is good, gracious, and loving.
 I am thankful to Him that our marriage survived our early tribulations.